SerialSniffyHeck3r/disguised-exe-study/README.md

 But most importantly:
 > If you’re debugging a brick wall, make sure to check what’s running in memory.
 > That shady little side-process might be the real puppet master.

+### More exploration
+I am planning to...

+- Dump the full memory space of the .sys file during execution to trace exact interactions
+- Monitor for CreateProcess, OpenProcess, or SetEvent style behavior
+- Replace the .sys with a dummy process and simulate the handshake manually

+let’s be honest—this rabbit hole goes deeper. 🐇💻

 ---